brenns10/fugl/doc/gettingstarted.rst

 3. Click Submit.
 You are returned to your project homepage.

 Now, your project's theme will be different.
-If you'd like to see previews for some of the themes available within Corvid, please check `this
+If you'd like to see previews for some of the themes available within Fugl, please check `this
 <http://www.pelicanthemes.com/>`_ website.
-Right now, Corvid only supports a
+Right now, Fugl only supports a
 few of the themes shown on this site, but this can be easily expanded!

 Download your site!